CelsoTC/Project4_Team4/README.md

 - `main.py` has an example from gym-2048 on how to run the environment
 - `dqn_model.py` has a simple neural network to obtain the action.
 Since the state is a 4x4 matrix there is a flatten in the beginning and then the network will find the best action
 - `replay_memory.py` has a replay memory buffer implementation with functions to add experience to the buffer and sample experiences with some batch size from the buffer
+- `agent_dqn.py` has the training loop for the neural network (it is still in progress)
+- `new_action.py` has the function to take an action from the neural network based on the observation (it is used in the main.py file)
+- `plots.ipynb` Jupyter notebook for plotting the reward
+- `test.py` - used just to add some quick funtion for tests
+- `reward.npy` - File with the rewards saved during training

 ## Important links